ksaj/cl-boozer/README.md

 That's $0.060 per mL of pure alcohol.
 ```

-Experimenting with different values, I compared the price of a 6 pack of No Name beer (which was supposedly one of the first versions "buck a beer" that our loser premier Doug Ford tried to foist on us).
+Experimenting with different values, I compared the price of a 6 pack of No Name beer, which by definition should be among the cheapest of the beers.
 Here's the result:

 ```
 Enter bottle size in mL: 341